One Leg Too Few: Sketch

 Cook: Yes, the leg division, Mr Spiggott.
 You are deficient in it to the tune of one.
 Your right leg, I like.
 I like your right leg.
 A lovely leg for the role.
 That's what I said when I saw you come in.
 I said, "A lovely leg for the role."
 I've got nothing against your right leg.
-The trouble is - neither have you.
+The trouble is – neither have you.

-Cook would often add the line 'you fall down on your left' in other versions of the sketch.
+Cook would often add the line "you fall down on your left" in other versions of the sketch.

-The sketch continues in a similar vein with the agent observing that at least Spiggott scores over a man with no legs at all (in the later versions, Spiggot enthusiastically agrees that he has "twice as many" as a man with none) and that there is always a chance that no two-legged actor will apply for the role "in, say, the next eighteen months," in which case Spiggott, as a "unidexter," is "just the sort of person we shall be attempting to contact telephonically."
+The sketch continues in a similar vein with the agent observing that at least Spiggott scores over a man with no legs at all (in the later versions, Spiggot enthusiastically agrees that he has "twice as many" as a man with none) and that there is always a chance that no two-legged actor will apply for the role "in, say, the next eighteen months", in which case Spiggott, as a "unidexter", is "just the sort of person we shall be attempting to contact telephonically".
 Spiggott, clearly an eternal optimist, leaves the office happy with these reassurances.

 In some early versions of the sketch (including the one recorded by Kenneth Williams), a further punchline follows after Moore has left.
 A two-legged actor walks in normally:

 Cook: Ah, good morning Mr. Stanger.
 Now I believe you are applying for the role of Long John Silver.

+Moore went on to play Mr. Spiggot in the 1978 film The Hound of the Baskervilles.
+In that film, Sherlock Holmes (played by Peter Cook) recruits the single-legged Mr. Spiggot as a runner during his investigations.